annotation/text-fabric/tf/docs/about/corpora.md

 Then, when you invoke the app, pass the specifier `:clone`.
-This instructs Text-Fabric to look in your local GitHub clone, rather than online or in `text-fabric-data`, where downloaded data is stored.
+This instructs Text-Fabric to look in your local GitHub clone, rather than online or in your local `text-fabric-data`, where downloaded data is stored.

     use('org/repo:clone', checkout="clone")